programTristan/TristanApplebyPortfolio/README.md

 ## [WARZONE DATABASE & ANALYSIS](https://programtristan.github.io/Warzone_Database/)

 ### Project overview
-* This project explores weapon damage data for 2 video games
+* This project analyzes weapon choices for the video game Call of Duty: Warzone
-* I create a SQL database that will hold all entires
+* I build a database that holds all weapon data
-* Following, I connect an R shiny app to the database.
+* I connect the database and build Shiny app to plot the data
+* The programs used were MySQL and R Studio

 You can access to it **[HERE](https://programtristan.github.io/Warzone_Database/)**